crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

  - installed hub items (collections, scenarios, parsers, postoverflows)
  - alerts and local decisions

-All tables are read-only with an exception: you can delete single decisions, to unban an IP for example.
+All tables are read-only with an exception: you can delete decisions one by one, to unban an IP for example.
+An IP may have been banned for several reasons, which counts as separate decisions.

 All hub objects are periodically upgraded with a cron job.